 To have reached such a low ebb, having risen to such a high position in any profession would be tough to take.
-To have the public turn against you as public enemy number one would have also been a bitter pill to swallow.
-Then there’s the online abuse which, when added altogether, makes Fury’s condition and the reaction to it, all the more alarming.
+To have the public turn against you would have also been a bitter pill to swallow.
+Then there’s the online abuse which, when added altogether, makes Fury’s situation all the more alarming.

 There can be no rewriting of history but there can be a changing of attitudes towards Fury.
-Having confirmed a potential return to the ring against Joshua in 2018, Fury is on the road to rehabilitation – but he needs our support, rather than judgement.
+Having confirmed his return to the ring in 2018, Fury is on the road to rehabilitation – but he needs support, rather than judgement.

 Figures produced by the Office for National Statistics in February 2016 showed that men account for over three times as many suicides as women with Stephen Buckley, Head of Information at Mind, highlighting the problematic approach to mental health among men.

-“Sadly too many men wrongly believe that admitting they are experiencing a mental health problem makes them weak, and this kind of self-stigma can prevent them from seeking help,” he said.
+“Sadly too many men wrongly believe that admitting they are experiencing a mental health problem makes them weak, and this kind of self-stigma can prevent them from seeking help.”

 “Even when they do reach out, many men may not be diagnosed as having a mental health problem because more typically ‘male’ symptoms, such as aggression or self-medicating with drugs or alcohol, which may mean their problems are misdiagnosed or overlooked.”

 Fury is different though.
-He’s spoken out about his issues, he’s been honest and now he’s taking real positive steps, as promoter Frank Warren attested to in an interview with The Sun.
+He’s spoken about his issues, he’s been honest and he’s taking positive steps, as Frank Warren attested to in an interview with The Sun.